AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 >[!TIP]
 >
 > If the API key you provided in the **[!UICONTROL Password]** field or the **[!UICONTROL Data center]** value are incorrect, the UI displays a [!DNL Mailchimp] API error response: *`No options are available.
-Please verify the values selected for the following dependent fields: dataCenter`* as shown below, and are not be able to select a value from the **[!UICONTROL Audience Name (Please select Data center first)]** field.
+Please verify the values selected for the following dependent fields: dataCenter`* as shown below.
+In this case, you are not be able to select a value from the **[!UICONTROL Audience Name (Please select Data center first)]** field.
 To fix this error, provide the correct values.

 ### Enable alerts {#enable-alerts}